Expect more delays and crowds at airports

 “I think next year we will see some restoration of flights that were cut,” said Wise.

-KSN asked Wise if Wichita could see expansion with the six carriers in the ICT.
+KSN News asked Wise if Wichita could see expansion with the six carriers in the ICT.

 “No change is a good thing.
 Right now, we’ve been able to keep all of our destinations,” said Wise.
 “I’m always working with the airlines, but it’s just real difficult right now because the airlines, even if they wanted to, they don’t have the pilots.”